Aiden McGeady

-Aiden John McGeady (born 4 April 1986) is a professional footballer who plays as a winger for Scottish Premiership club Hibernian.
-Born in Scotland, he represented the Republic of Ireland national team from 2004 until 2017.
+Aiden John McGeady (born 4 April 1986) is a former professional footballer.
+He was born in Scotland, and represented the Republic of Ireland national team from 2004 until 2017.

-He started his career at Scottish Premier League club Celtic – with whom he won four league titles, two Scottish Cups and one Scottish League Cup – before moving to Russian club Spartak Moscow in 2010.
+McGeady started his career at the Scottish Premier League club Celtic, with whom he won four league titles, two Scottish Cups, and one Scottish League Cup before moving to Russian club Spartak Moscow in 2010.
 In Russia, McGeady was a runner-up in the Russian Premier League.
-He moved to English football with Everton in January 2014, being loaned to Sheffield Wednesday and Preston North End before joining Sunderland in summer 2017.
-After five years with Sunderland he signed for Hibernian in June 2022.
+In January 2014, McGeady moved to English club Everton.
+Whilst at Everton, McGeady was loaned to Sheffield Wednesday and Preston North End before joining Sunderland in the summer of 2017.
+After five years with Sunderland, McGeady signed for Hibernian in June 2022.
+In July 2023, McGeady joined Ayr United.

-McGeady was born and brought up in Scotland but chose to play for the Republic of Ireland national team, qualifying through his Irish grandparents.
-He was included in the Irish squads at UEFA Euro 2012 and UEFA Euro 2016, and made 93 full international appearances between 2004 and 2017.
+McGeady was born in Scotland, but opted to declare for the Republic of Ireland national team, qualifying by way of his Irish grandparents.
+He was included in the Irish squads at UEFA Euro 2012 and UEFA Euro 2016 and made 93 full international appearances over the course of his career.

 Early life

 McGeady was born in Rutherglen, Scotland.
 He attended Trinity High School (Rutherglen) for a short period of time before attending St Ninian's High School, Giffnock.

-His father, John McGeady, was also a professional footballer for Sheffield United.
+His father, John McGeady, was also a professional football player for Sheffield United.

 Club career

 Celtic

 McGeady began his career with Queen's Park, having played as a child with a local youth team, Busby Boys Club.
 After several trials with clubs in England, including several visits to Arsenal, he joined Celtic while still in his early teens.
 He progressed through the academy alongside Charlie Mulgrew, playing with the youth and reserve teams, and won the Scottish Youth Cup in 2003.

-His senior debut was on 24 April 2004 aged 18 in a league game against Hearts at Tynecastle late in the 2003–04 season.
-He started the match and scored a goal after 17 minutes, and finished that season with four league appearances as Celtic won the league.
-He made his UEFA Champions League debut the next season in a game against Italian side AC Milan and made the breakthrough into the first-team that same season, with 27 appearances in the league as Celtic finished runners-up in Martin O'Neill's final campaign with the club.
+His senior debut, at age 18, came on 24 April 2004 in a league game against Hearts at Tynecastle late in the 2003–04 season.
+He started the match, scored a goal after 17 minutes, and finished that season with four league appearances as Celtic won the league.
+He made his UEFA Champions League debut the next season in a game against Italian side AC Milan and made the breakthrough into the first team that same season, with 27 appearances in the league as Celtic finished runners-up in Martin O'Neill's final campaign with the club.
 He also featured as a late substitute in the season's Scottish Cup Final in which Celtic defeated Dundee United 1–0.

 McGeady's 2005–06 season was hampered by a persistent knee injury and he struggled to secure a starting place ahead of Shaun Maloney and Shunsuke Nakamura, but still managed to make 19 appearances over the course of the season as Celtic won the league title.